 Once we click the OK button, a new query opens with a unit test template script:

-Using the aforementioned workflow, as many unit tests can be created, as needed.
 Since each unit test is a SQL stored procedure, it is important to mention that a unit test must be created using ApexSQL Unit Test and the described workflow.
 SQL stored procedures created outside ApexSQL Unit Test will not be recognized as unit tests.
+Let’s see how to add an existing database in the Unit test Explorer tab.

-Once you figure out all the basic operations using the sample databases, let’s see how to add an existing database in the Unit Test explorer tab.
 In order for a database to be added in the Unit Test explorer tab, it must have the tSQLt framework installed.
 We’ll use Adventure Works database, for the purpose of this video.
-There are several ways to add a database in the Unit Test explorer tab.
-If a database does not have the tSQLt framework installed, the context menu in the Object Explorer pane will have only one option and that is to install tSQLt framework:
+If a database does not have the tSQLt framework installed, the context menu in the Object Explorer pane will have only one option and that is to install the tSQLt framework: